A while back I read a Facebook post by one of my travel writer friends. She announced that she was attending a travel show.

 She posted a few photos of her favorite booths and mentioned why she liked them: “perks for travel writers… like familiarization trips to these locations in exchange for articles promoting tourism.
 Gotta get serious about this opportunity.”

-This same writer later emailed to tell me that she’s very excited and is preparing query letters to pitch stories about Cuba, Panama, and Costa Rica.
+Soon after, this same writer emailed me saying she’s "very excited and is preparing query letters to pitch stories about Cuba, Panama, and Costa Rica. "

-Her post was a reminder to me of how effective travel shows are to get your name on media lists for press trips and familiarization tours (aka FAM tours) - and to line up Fam tours in interesting cities and exotic countries.
+Her post was a reminder about how effective travel shows can be for travel writers.
+They're a great way to get your name on media lists for press trips and familiarization tours (aka FAM tours) - and to line up FAM tours in interesting cities and exotic countries.

 If my friend can round up some assignments about those countries— preferably multiple assignments—she will probably nail one or two of those trips.